Amber-ch/IK-NLP/README.md

 In the `notebooks` directory there is a collection of Jupyter notebooks that are used for exploratory data analysis, template matching analysis and the model evaluations analysis.

 __Note__: It is recommended to run the jupyter server from within the notebooks folder as to correctly load the python modules and additional files.

+## Contribution Note

+This project was created as part of the Natural Language Processing course offered at the University of Groningen.
+The codebase and final report have been created by:

+- Amber
+- Leonidas
+- Fillipos
+- Lorenzo